jabbany/ABPlayerHTML5/docs/ABPlayerInstance.md

 - createPopup(text, delay)
-    Creates a popup with the text values that will vanish after delay (ms)
+    Creates a popup with the text values that will vanish after delay (ms) Will remove any currently displaying popup.
+Only one popup may be displayed at a time.
-- removePopup(text, delay)
+- removePopup()
     Forces removal of a popup if it exists.
+Does nothing if it doesn't.